-This fall, HBU posted a total combined graduate and undergraduate enrollment of 3,128 – the highest in University history – and welcomed the largest freshman class ever, with 615 first-year students enrolled.
-As reported by Dr. Sloan, many factors are responsible for this record-breaking growth, but the most important are the University’s faithfulness to its historic Christian mission and its rigorous pursuit of its Ten Pillarsvision.
+HBU has grown during Dr. Sloan’s tenure, including multiple years of record-breaking numbers both in undergraduate and graduate students.
+As reported by Dr. Sloan, many factors are responsible for this growth, but the most important are the University’s faithfulness to its historic Christian mission and its rigorous pursuit of its Ten Pillars vision.

-Other changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College in 2008 and the implementation in 2011 of a new interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
-As its visibility increases, the Honors College continues to attract strong students interested in a quality education that promotes a Christian worldview.
+Other changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College in 2008, the implementation in 2011 of a new interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization, and the launch of the HBU McNair Center for Entrepreneurship and Free Enterprise.

 The University’s emphasis on providing a Christian education of the highest quality has become increasingly visible through numerous recent developments.
-These include the launching of Dr. Sloan’s weekday radio program, A Higher Education, in the greater Houston area (3:00 p.m. on 100.7 FM KKHT or https://robertbsloan.com/radio for other listening options) and the growth of HBU’s faculty of acclaimed Christian scholars, many of whom are actively involved in promoting the University through external media.
+These include the growth of HBU’s faculty of acclaimed Christian scholars, including Dr. Craig Evans, best-selling author Lee Strobel, Dr. Holly Ordway, Mary Jo Sharp, Dr. Jeremiah Johnston, and many others, many of whom are actively involved in promoting the University through external media.

-Other factors contributing to the University’s growth and increasing visibility during Dr. Sloan’s tenure include HBU’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football; the construction of Dunham Field and Husky Stadium; the ongoing implementation of HBU’s master plan through its US Highway 59 and Fondren project, which currently involves the construction of Belin Drive and Belin Plaza and includes plans for retail development; the acquisition of the Bradshaw Fitness Center and the construction of two new buildings – the Academic Center and the imposing six-story residence facility called the Sadie and Doug Hodo Residence College; the steady growth of HBU’s on-campus residential population; and the recent implementation of various student life initiatives to promote student success, including the creation of an Academic Success Center.
+Other factors contributing to the University’s growth and increasing visibility during Dr. Sloan’s tenure include HBU’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football; the construction of Dunham Field and Husky Stadium; the ongoing implementation of HBU’s master plan through its US Highway 59 and Fondren project with the construction of Belin Drive, Belin Plaza and the new retail development called The Pillars; the acquisition of the Bradshaw Fitness Center and the construction of two new buildings – the Academic Center and the imposing six-story residence facility called the Sadie and Doug Hodo Residence College; the steady growth of HBU’s on-campus residential population; and the recent implementation of various student life initiatives to promote student success, including the creation of an Academic Success Center.

 Dr. Sloan serves on the Board of Directors of the Houston Symphony and the Greater Houston Partnership, in addition to his leadership roles on the boards of Memorial Hermann Healthcare Systems – Community Relations, Houston Christian High School, Market Place Chaplains USA, and Orphan Outreach.